budivoogt/recipe_tracker/notes.md

 ## Bugs

+-   [ ] When on the /recipes page, logging out doesn't redirect you.
+-   [ ] Make serialized ingredients JSONB instead of JSON.
+-   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
+Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.
 -   [x] When adding a recipe, the push to the Supabase database is giving a 400 Bad Request error.
 -   [x] newRecipes isn't clearing after successful submission of recipes.
 -   [x] When refreshing the page it's not loading the stored data?
 -   [x] It's also calling the deletedRecipes and updatedRecipes logs, while it shouldn't.
 -   [x] Resolve the ingredients having unnecessary parentheses in the stingified JSON.
 -   [x] When successfully adding a recipe, field values aren't reset.
--   [ ] When on the /recipes page, logging out doesn't redirect you.
--   [ ] Make serialized ingredients JSONB instead of JSON.
--   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
-Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.

 ### EditRecipeModal

 -   [ ] Discrepancy between saving and editing ingredients.
 -   [ ] When adding a new ingredient, autofocus works on that ingredient, but then you can't tab to further buttons in the modal.

+### RecipeDetailsModal

+-   [X] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 # Progress report

 ## 2023-11-15

--   [ ] Resolve issue of empty ingredient list being displayed (when no ingredients are added)

 ## 2023-11-13